qlck/homepage/_posts/2020-10-14-bay-area-trip.md

 ---
 layout: post
-title: Bay Area Solo
+title: Bay Area Solo Road Trip
 subtitle: Drove up the coast to the Bay, had my Pentax SLR in tow for Oakland and SF times.
 tags: [travel, photography]
 ---

 I was leaving my job that I'd been at for the last two and a half years, and had a little break in between (just a long weekend, really).
-My friends in Oakland were going to be out of town and generously offered to let me stay in their apartment.
+Some friends in Oakland were going to be out of town and generously offered to let me stay in their apartment.
 I worked the last few days of my job from there, and then spent the long weekend visiting old spots and meeting up with old friends (and my sister, who, in a way, is also an old friend), and taking a lot of photos on my Pentax Spotmatic SLR.
 I had just gotten started back into film photography, and I was stoked to have the opportunity to be in a place where there was endless interesting material for photos.

 ## Oakland